trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Regulated Backward Compatibility and Deprecated Code
 ----------------------------------------------------

-The motivation and ideas behind regulated backward compatibility and deprecated code are described in the `TriBITS Lifecycle Model`_ document.
+The motivation and ideas behind `Regulated Backward Compatibility` and deprecated code are described in the `TriBITS Lifecycle Model`_ document.
-Here, the details of the implementation in the TriBITS system are given and how transitions between non-backward compatible versions is accomplished.
+Here, the details of the implementation in TriBITS are given and how transitions between non-backward compatible major versions is accomplished.

-This section describes the process to use for deprecating code within a major version sequence and finally removing deprecated code when transitioning to a new the major repository version X to X+1 for the TriBITS version numbering scheme X.Y.Z.
+This section describes the process for deprecating code within a major backward-compatible version sequence and finally removing deprecated code when transitioning to a new major version X to X+1 for the semantic versioning numbering scheme X.Y.Z.
 This information is given as a process with different phases.

 The processing for managing deprecated code is as follows and more details are given below: